Tiny-Small/RDDL-Code-Generator/README.md

 ```

 ## Data
 The data used in this project is sourced from the International Probabilistic Planning Competition 2011.
-It provides RDDL examples that serve as a reference for generating new RDDL environments based on user-provided natural language descriptions.
+It provides RDDL examples that serve as a reference for generating RDDL environments based on user-provided natural language descriptions.

 ## Project Structure
 - `main.py`: The main script for running code generation and creating the vector store.